abdul-abdi/karibu/CONTRIBUTING.md

 - Test with various contract types and complexity levels
 - For Multi-File IDE features, test with complex imports and file structures

-Thank you for contributing to making SmartScope better!
+Thank you for contributing to making Karibu better!